|

 Penny Walster presents 2010 Mare Champion, Bathleyhills Seaspray to the Judges Photo by kind permission of Julia Shearwood Photography |

-After the walk has been shown, the judges will normally then ask for a trot around the triangle.
+After the walk has been shown, the judges will normally then ask for a trot around the triangle or away and back.
 The key points are to go straight away from the judges and straight again on the way back; extend the trot when side on to the judges.
-Note that being straight is more important than following the exact triangle – the poles are for guidance only.
+Note that being straight is more important than following the exact triangle – the poles or corner markers are for guidance only.

 |